aduffy70/LabNotes/_posts/2019/2019-12-03-Sphagnum-magellanicum-RADseq-Incorporating-the-genome.md

 ### Where does the genome sample fall in the tree?

-The in silico digested S. magellanicum reference genome RADseq sample is placed within the "upper" divinum clade (NOT the "middle magni-sister" divinum clade or the "lower I-bet-$50-this-is-medium" divinum clade).
+The _in silico_ digested S. magellanicum reference genome RADseq sample is placed within the "upper" divinum clade (NOT the "middle magni-sister" divinum clade or the "lower I-bet-$50-this-is-medium" divinum clade).
 It is sister (with bootstrap=85) to a SCH Quebec sample, and those two are sister (weakly, bootstrap=45) to a pair of New Hampshire "forest" samples.

-### Does this in silico method of generating a RADseq sample really seem to approximate the actual library prep and sequencing process?
+### Does this _in silico_ method of generating a RADseq sample really seem to approximate the actual library prep and sequencing process?

 My final filtered dataset had 3959 loci present in at least 46/57 samples.
 The genome sample had 3893/3959 (98.3%).
 Since ~2% of high-coverage loci don't map to the genome, that makes sense.
-We are recovering the same high-coverage loci with an in silico digest as we do in the actual RADseq library prep and sequencing process.
+We are recovering the same high-coverage loci with an _in silico_ digest as we do in the actual RADseq library prep and sequencing process.

 ### Something scary I observed in this exercise:

-There are ~184,767 potential RADseq loci in the in silico digested S. magellanicum genome.
-But after clustering the reads (at 0.90 similarity), there were only ~152,261 loci (82%).
+There are 184,767 potential RADseq loci in the _in silico_ digested S. magellanicum genome.
+But after clustering the reads (at 0.90 similarity), there were only 152,261 clusters (82%).
 This suggests as many as 20% of loci may actually be combined paralogs, not unique loci!
 Some are likely filtered out in later ipyrad steps... so maybe it doesn't matter:
   * In haploids, if the minor allele frequency for a SNP seems too high to be error, the base is converted to N in the consensus sequence.
 And if there are too many N's in a consensus it is dropped entirely.
   * In diploids, if too many samples end up being heterozygous, the locus is dropped.

-Whether most of them get filtered or not, it is a reality of the de novo clustering process.
+Whether most of them get filtered or not, it is a reality of the _de novo_ clustering process.
 I knew choosing a clustering level represented a tradeoff between not pulling alleles into a single locus vs pulling paralog loci together.
 I just didn't realize it was pulling THAT many paralogs together--and we are using a higher clustering level than many that just use the ipyrad default.

- Using a genome sequence rather than clustering de novo probably helps with this, by dropping reads that map at too many locations, but that process has other drawbacks.
+ Using a genome sequence rather than clustering _de novo_ probably helps with this, by dropping reads that map at too many locations, but that process has other drawbacks.

 # 3) Compare the results of using ipyrad to identify loci by denovo clustering vs aligning to the genome.